-A couple weeks ago I had the pleasure of presenting “All for Suffrage: Susan B. Anthony’s Kin” at Susan’s birthplace museum in Adams, MA, near the border of New York State.
+Susan B. Anthony’s Quaker roots came to the forefront when I spoke at Susan’s birthplace museum in Adams, MA, near the border of New York State.

 Once inside, a movable partial wall divides the two sides, with women and children sitting on the side with a huge open fireplace.
 (How kind those Quaker gentlemen were!)
 The dividing wall was removed during worship; thus, Hannah could be seen (and heard) by both men and women.

 The Meetinghouse website includes more photos and describes many tenets of Quaker beliefs, including their opposition to war.
-Annually Daniel Anthony, Susan’s father, greeted the taxman by telling him that he refused to support a government that wages war and if he must extract the tax, he should riffle through Anthony’s wallet and take it himself.
+With these principles in mind, Susan’s father Daniel developed a unique way to pay his taxes.
+Each year, he held out his wallet when greeting the taxman.
+Then Daniel said he did not support a government that waged war and that the collector must extract money from the wallet himself.

 Later, Susan’s brother D.R.
 Anthony ran afoul of Quaker pacificism when he killed a rival publisher in a streetfight in Leavenworth.
-By that time, the Anthonys belonged to the Rochester, NY Meeting, and a delegation wrote to D.R. questioning his adherence to the beliefs of his ancestors.
-Read more about that conflict in my book The Truth About Daniel, published in January.
+Although he had left the Rochester where his family prayed, he was still a member of the Rochester meeting.
+Not long after the fight, Rochester Quakers wrote to question his adherence to the beliefs of his ancestors.
+Read more about that conflict in my novel The Truth About Daniel, published in January.

 Every year the Museum celebrates Susan’s birth with a party near the house where she was born in Adams, Massachusetts.
 Nestled at the base of Mount Greylock, the highest mountain in Massachusetts, this home is where Susan was raised in a loving Quaker household.
 Her family of eight frequently shared their home with others including her maternal grandparents and as many as 11 young women who worked in her father’s mill.
 I like to look out the bedroom window at the mountain whose heights inspired her for as long as she lived.